Xiang Jingyu: Revolutionary

 In 1921, part-time students were expelled from France due to a petition for rights of study and living.
 Xiang Jingyu went back to China in the same year.
 In early 1922, Xiang Jingyu was accepted by Chinese Communist Party (CCP) and became one of the earliest female party members.
 At the Party's 2nd National Congress in July 1922, Xiang was appointed to lead the Party's women's movement.
 Xiang viewed women laborers as the primary force to achieve a revolution for women in China.

-Xiang led the various women's movements in CCP and had a major impact on Chinese women's movements in the 1920s.
+Xiang led the various women's movements in the CCP and had a major impact on Chinese women's movements in the 1920s.
 Xiang wrote articles for Guide Weekly and Women's Weekly, two publications which aimed to disseminate communist ideals and feminist ideals.
-In her writing, she elaborated on Chinese women’s problems and called for Chinese women to unite and fight for liberation.
+In her writing, she elaborated on Chinese women's problems and called for Chinese women to unite and fight for liberation.

 On 1 April 1922, she gave birth to her daughter.

 In August 1922, Xiang worked with women silk workers in Shanghai to support their strike.

 In June 1923, Xiang attended the Party's 3rd National Congress.
 She drafted the Resolution about the Women's Movement, which emphasized the importance of women workers' movements and stated that shared anti-warlord and anti-imperialist themes could unite the various women's movements in China such as the feminist movement, the women's suffrage movement, and the movement to abolish prostitution.
 At the Congress, Xiang was appointed to lead the Party's women's movement.

 After Party's 3rd National Congress, Xiang prepared a report detailing the women's movements in China.
 The report recognized the contributions of the feminist and women's suffrage movements in the areas of marriage, politics, and education.
 It stated however that these had not become mass movements and often involved only a few elite women representatives in government.
 Xiang's report noted that Christian women's movements in China had taken significant steps to focus on women workers, establishing schools and childcare in factories, and educating women about birth hygiene and discouraging habits like drinking, smoking, and gambling.
 Xiang stated that these movements relied on foreign capital, and therefore were not independent Chinese women's movements capable of achieving national salvation.
 These views were significant in shaping the Communist Party's early women's movements.